Massage Therapy Establishment (Facility) Licensing

 No. Application fees are not refundable.

 No. Once your application and all required documents are received by the Board, the Board will conduct a background check prior to forwarding the application file to the Office of Investigations.
 Once the application is received in the Office of Investigations, an investigator will contact you to schedule the date and time for the inspection.
+The Office of Investigations has (10) business days from receipt by the board to contact you regarding your initial inspection.

 You will be contacted via e-mail and advised of any deficiencies in your application or informed of any additional documentation that the Board has requested.
 If you do not have e-mail these correspondences will be sent via regular mail.